-I was told I am not affected but am now seeing messages on screen?
+I was told I am not affected but have now lost my channels?

 This could be because your nearest transmitter isn’t affected but your aerial is pointing at an affected transmitter.
 Please call Saorview on 1890 222 012 or 01-2583540 to get help.

 I have rescanned but am still seeing the messages to rescan?